This is the ninth installment in a series of articles explaining the basic knowledge of kendo that beginners should know before starting kendo.

 MAYU & RYOKO: "Please"

-What to prepare
+things to prepare

 RYOKO: "Now we'll start assembling the shinai.
 First, we need to prepare the shinai, the leather handle, the string, the leather tip, the knot, the decoration, and the rubber tip.
 Also, it's a good idea to bring scissors, an awl, and pliers to make things easier."